How Much Does It Cost To Add a Dormer Window UK

 What Is A Dormer Window?

-A vertical window with its own roof that sticks up from the slope of a pitched roof is referred to as a dormer.
+A vertical window with a roof that sticks up from the slope of a pitched roof is referred to as a dormer.
 Because it provides views to the outside just like a “regular” window and increases the feeling of space, it significantly improves over a skylight.
 Dormer designs come in a wide variety and are typically referred to by the sort of roof they have.

-Different Variations of Dormer Windows:
+Different Variations Of Dormer Windows

 - Flat roof dormer – One of the most common dormer windows in the UK, the straightforward flat roof dormer is among the easiest to construct and frequently adds the most interior space.